-In Australia, prenuptial agreements are known as financial agreements and are pursuant to the Family Law Act.
+In Australia, financial agreements between parties to a relationship are made pursuant to the Family Law Act.
 They can be entered into prior, during or after marriage and similarly prior, during or after the end of a de-facto relationship.
 Such agreements set out how your property will be divided if your relationship comes to an end.
 The agreement will determine how your property will be divided and aims to prevent the Court

-It is important to note that no other form of document (excluding orders from a court), is effective in determining a property division after separation.
-Any such document may be overturned by
+It is important to note that no other form of document (except for an order of the Court), is effective in determining a property division after separation.
+Any agreement made which does not comply with the terms of the Family Law Act may be overturned by

 Who should use a financial agreement?